MVAR: Visual Autoregressive Modeling with Scale and Spatial Markovian Conditioning: Experimental Results

 \subsection{Implementation Details}

-We train the 310M model on eight NVIDIA RTX 4090 GPUs with a total batch size of 448 for 300 epochs.
-For the 600M and larger models, fine-tuning is conducted with a different batch size over 80 epochs.
-Both models are optimized using the AdamW~\cite{kingma2014adam} optimizer with \(\beta_{1} = 0.9\), \(\beta_{2} = 0.95\), a weight decay of 0.05, and a base learning rate of \(1 \times 10^{-4}\).
-For the predefined multi-scale token length sequence, unless otherwise specified, we adopt the same setting as VAR~\cite{tian2024var}, i.e., \(\{1, 2, 3, 4, 5, 6, 8, 10, 13, 16\}\), for the 256\(\times\)256 resolution.
-Following common practice, we evaluate Fréchet Inception Distance (FID)~\cite{heusel2017gans}, Inception Score (IS)~\cite{is}, Precision, and Recall, along with additional reference metrics.
+As shown in \tabref{tab:main}, we train MVAR-\(d16\) model from scratch on eight NVIDIA RTX 4090 GPUs with a total batch size of 448 for 300 epochs.
+For the results reported in \tabref{tab:finetune}, fine-tuning is performed with a different batch size for 80 epochs.
+Both models are optimized using the AdamW~\citep{kingma2014adam} optimizer with \(\beta_{1} = 0.9\), \(\beta_{2} = 0.95\), a weight decay of 0.05, and a base learning rate of \(1 \times 10^{-4}\).
+For the predefined multi-scale token length sequence, unless otherwise specified, we adopt the same setting as VAR, i.e., \(\{1, 2, 3, 4, 5, 6, 8, 10, 13, 16\}\), for the 256\(\times\)256 resolution.
+Following common practice, we evaluate Fréchet Inception Distance (FID)~\citep{heusel2017gans}, Inception Score (IS), Precision, and Recall, along with additional reference metrics.
 More implementation details are provided in Appendix~\ref{sec:hyper}.